Rokutann/npy.el/README.md

   process.
 We call this type of scratch buffers **virtualenv-dedicated** or **virtualenv-buffer-dedicated python scratch buffers**
+* dynamically activate and deactivate the virtualenv when you switch back-and-forth between buffers visiting files in different Pipenv projects.
+This is for other Python related modes such as `pytest.el` and `python-pytest.el`
+* Enable `info-lookup-symbol` for the Python official documents.
+The info files for version 3.7.2 is included
 * spawn a Pipenv shell for a Pipenv project

 ## Installation